PyReine/IB-API-with-Python/README.md

 # IB-API-with-Python
-storage of python codes to command IB API
+some codes to command IB API